Discover Career Opportunities

 1. Flexibility is possible in trucking

 The flexibility offered by driving a truck is one of the main motivations for doing so.
 You can decide whether day or night shifts work best for you as a truck driver.
-Your willingness and commitment to the task could determine how many miles you travel in a given week.
+Your willingness and commitment to the task could determine how many miles you travel in a week.
 You could choose shorter routes if you need to maintain your routes within your state because of personal or family obligations.
 Accepting cross-country routes would allow you to earn more money if you were willing to travel the additional (actual) mile.

 2. Truck drivers make a good living.